-Table 4.2: Ratio of Security, Bartenders and Monitors to number of event attendees
+Table 4.2 Ratio of Security, Bartenders and Monitors to number of event attendees, and add one security to each category if it is an outdoor event.

-Attendance /Capacity Number of Bartenders Number of Door Monitors/Ticket Sellers/Floor Monitors Number of Certified Security or Paid Duty Police 0-225 2 Trained 4 2 Licensed Security/Paid Duty Police 226-399 3 trained 5 2 Licensed Security/Paid Duty Police 400-599 4 Trained 6 2 Licensed Security and an additional Licensed security for every 100 people over 400 people.
+Attendance/Capacity Number of Number of Number of Certified

+Bartenders Door Security or Paid Duty Police

+Monitors/Ticket

+Sellers/Floor

+Monitors

+0-225 2 Trained 4 2 Licensed Security/Paid

+Duty Police

+226-399 3 Trained 5 2 Licensed Security/Paid

+Duty Police

+400-599 4 Trained 6 2 Licensed Security and an

+additional Licensed security

+for every 100 people over

+400 people.

+600-999 8 Trained 8 2 Licensed Security and an

+additional Licensed security

+for every 100 people over

+400 people.

-600-999 8 Trained 8 2 Licensed Security and an additional Licensed security for every 100 people over 400 people.
-1000+ TBD based on Operational Plan TBD based on Operational Plan TBD based on Operational Plan
+1000+ TBD based TBD based on TBD based on Operational

+on Operational Plan

+Operational Plan

+Plan

-2.7 Roles and Responsibilities (Municipal Licence)
+2.6 Roles and Responsibilities (Municipal Licence)